 Program Information Materials

-•Ensure that your program information materials highlight the essential aspects of your program including any extensive physical activities (such as significant walking, hiking, biking or traveling), the intensity of the learning experience (hours per day in class), unique learning formats (such as archeological digs, attending daily theater performances, etc.).
+- Ensure that your program information materials highlight the essential aspects of your program including any extensive physical activities (such as significant walking, hiking, biking or traveling), the intensity of the learning experience (hours per day in class), unique learning formats (such as archeological digs, or attending daily theater performances).

 Responding to Student Accommodation Requests

-For further assistance, consult with the Learning Abroad Center and the Disability Resource Center Access Abroad contacts.
+For further assistance, consult with the Learning Abroad Center and the Disability Resource.